pahuttun/beccy/docs/virtual-linux.md

 	- Storage
 		- Click picture of DVD under the Controller: IDE
 		- Click picture of DVD near the Opical Drive text and select the Ubuntu ISO you downloaded
 6) Power on and good luck!
-Obey the Linux instructions for installation
-	- Notice: These instructions assume that you do the Minimal installation when it asks.
-If you plan to use this virtual Linux for other user than Spectrum emulator development, do the Normal installation
+Now you can jump to [Fuse linux installation instructions](installation-linux.md)